lunir-project/lunir/FAQ.md

 LUNIR is an environment-aware code analysis tool that may be used with an IDE or linter to do high-quality analysis and type inference.

 LUNIR is also quite useful for translating between various Lua source/bytecode versions.
-You can also utilize the IR to develop your own language translates into Lua at either the source or bytecode levels.
+You can also utilize the IR to develop your own language that translates into Lua at either the source or bytecode levels.

 ## *Can I use LUNIR comercially?*